Free shipping for orders over £50. Save 15% on your first order with code WELCOME

 Mixed Incontinence: It is common for people to experience both stress incontinence and urgency incontinence, a condition where bladder muscle contractions lead to a sudden need to urinate.

 Skin Issues: Continuous contact with urine can lead to skin irritation or sores, particularly in cases of severe incontinence.
-Protective measures like barrier creams or incontinence products are crucial to prevent such complications.
+Protective measures like barrier creams for incontinence or incontinence products are crucial to prevent such complications.
 Learn more about what are barrier creams now.

 How To Prevent Stress Incontinence